 The concept for the position of a paralegal goes as far back as the 1960s with an official definition provided by the ABA 26 years later.
 The most recent clarification was established in 1997 and reads as follows:

 “A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

-The ABA as a Resource for Paralegals
+What is The ABA as a Resource for Paralegals?

 The ABA offers a wealth of support and knowledge regarding certification for paralegals from ABA approved programs to eLearning.
 Certification is the process by which organizations that provide approved education are able to grant formal recognition to individuals completing the requirements.
 Even though this remains a voluntary step in the process of advancing one’s skills, it demonstrates a candidate’s level of commitment and seriousness toward their career aspirations.

-Entry Level Experience
+Entry Level Experience For Paralegals

 Entering the legal profession as a paralegal is the best foot in the door especially for those who may already be pre-law, although this is not a requirement.
 Most firms or companies are more inclined to look for certification or work experience.
 Some programs offer a post-baccalaureate paralegal certificate, which takes into account specialty courses as the general education requirements have already been completed.
 The student completing successful educational requirements through an approved institution is issued a certification of completion, not to be confused with a certificate.
 The certified paralegal has successfully completed the certification exam.